Alumni Profile: Malik Gillani

 After September 11, Malik Gillani co-founded Silk Road Rising, a theater company that shares the human experience of Asian and Middle Eastern communities through plays, educational programs, and online videos.
 But as executive director, he found that he knew little about running a nonprofit organization.
 Following several seminars that did not “dig down deep enough” into the material, he sought a program that would teach him how to fundraise, work with a board, manage volunteers, develop an annual plan, and other skills that are key to running a successful nonprofit.

-According to Malik, the program and coursework is paying off in many tangible ways.
-“Everything I do has a practical application, and that’s what was missing from a lot of other seminars that I had done,” he says.
+According to Malik, the program and coursework paid off in many tangible ways.
+“Everything I did has a practical application, and that’s what was missing from a lot of other seminars that I had done,” he says.

 For example, Malik raised about $80,000 from grant proposals that he wrote in various classes and learned how to strategically position a new art model that his organization wanted to create in his Measuring Outcomes and Assessment course.
 He also created a volunteer position for his theater from a Volunteer Management class.
 “Before the class, I was lukewarm to the idea, but I learned all the things it could do for me and for the volunteer to have a better experience,” he says.